Posted by Marketing Team, on

 What to do on the day of the big move with your pets:

 Ensure your pets are in their safe zone/room (see above), also ensure that everyone who is helping you moves knows not to enter that room - to avoid any pets going missing.
-Don't forget to pack your pets things last, so they don't feel their possessions are being taken away from them which will be covered in their scent.
+Always pack your pets things last, so they don't feel their possessions are being taken away from them, which will be covered in their scent.

 Travelling to your new home with your pet

 Travel with your pets as you would normally - if you have a cat they will need a safe, enclosed carrier, and should never be free within the car environment.
+Dogs can travel in crates, or in a travel-safe harness.
 Depending on how far away you are moving ensure that your pet is reassured throughout the car journey, ensure they have regular access to water.
 Never leave your pet in a car, even in the shade.
 If your pet is prone to travel sickness, try to withhold food for several hours before the journey.

-As we wrote about earlier your cats scent is critical for making them feel happy and secure in their environment, ensure you bring their blankets and bedding to your new home as these will help your cat to settle in.
+Your cats scent is critical for making them feel happy and secure in their environment, ensure you bring their blankets and bedding to your new home as these will help your cat to settle in.
 One of the best things you can do is rub a soft cloth around your cat's face, and then wipe it onto furnishings and corners at cat-height, anywhere that you cat might naturally rub up against this will help to spread their scent around your new house.
 Continue to use a pheromone spray in your new home to help your cat settle in.
-The same above applies for dogs in many ways, their bedding, blankets and toys will all smell familiar and like home and will help your dog to settle into their new home.
+The same above applies for dogs in many ways, their bedding, blankets, and toys will all smell familiar and like home and will help your dog to settle into their new home.

 After moving in

-Outdoor cats will miss having outside access but it is important to be strict - many cats have been lost by being let out too soon and getting disorientated, or trying to head back to their previous territory.
+Outdoor cats will miss having outside access, but it is important to be strict - many cats have been lost by being let out too soon and getting disorientated or trying to head back to their previous territory.
 Cats should remain indoors in your new house for at least four weeks.
 This time allows them to accept that their new house as being 'home', scent-mark the area and settle in and back to their normal self.
-There are so many suggestions online from people with ideas for thing to try before letting your cat outside, I think as with anything it's a bit of trail and error, somethings that work for some cats won't necessarily work for yours.

-One of the most common suggestions I have found is when you do let them out, do it while they are hungry or waiting to be fed - this makes it much more likely they will follow you back in to the sound of a rattling packet of biscuits!
-Most importantly don't force them outside - leave the door open and go outside yourself, encouraging them to follow if.
+A common tactic to help ensure your cat returns to your new home is to let them out while they are hungry or waiting to be fed - this makes it much more likely they will follow you back indoors to the sound of a rattling packet of biscuits!
+Most importantly, don't force them outside - leave the door open and go outside yourself, encouraging them to follow if.
 If they don't want to, try again another day.
-Start small with short trips and build up as your cat gets more confident with their surroundings, until you are happy they can come and go as they please.
+Start small with short trips and build up as your cat gets more confident with their surroundings, until you are happy, they can come and go as they please.
 You could also try using a cat harness to introduce your cat to their new garden or street, it doesn't matter how crazy you look walking a cat on a lead what matters is they are safe and learning about their new garden and location.

-A new home is stressful, and the odd toilet accident is to be expected as they get used to their new environment and routine, especially if they are used to using the neighbours flower borders as a litter tray...
-Be patient with your cat, show them where their litter tray is now located.
-Keep their litter trays pristine, as this will encourage use, try to use multiple cat litter trays dotted around the house as well so your cat always has access to the toilet.
+A new home is stressful, and the odd toilet accident is to be expected as they get used to their new environment and routine, especially if they are used to using the neighbours flower borders as a toilet.
+It’s important to be patient with your pet, show your cats where their litter tray is now located & ensure you have enough in the house (we recommend one tray for every cat plus an extra).

 Having access to a lot of new space all at once can be very stressful for your dog or cat.
 Access to the new home should be done slowly, for cats ensure that all windows are closed - no matter what the cat tells you they are not allowed outside yet!
 Accompany your dog or cat during this initial exploration, so that your pet is not overwhelmed giving them lots of reassurance and praise.

 Have fun with your pet in their new home, grooming them, playing with their favourite toys will help your pet to settle in and feel relaxed.
-What you are trying to achieve is to get the dog to associate pleasurable experiences with new surroundings.
+What you are trying to achieve is to get your pet to associate pleasurable experiences with new surroundings.

 Stopping your pet from returning to your old house